 Criteria Conformance Level Remarks and Explanations Essential: Completing the function on the down-event is essential.
 2.5.3 Label in Name (WCAG 2.1) (Level A) For user interface components with labels that include text or images of text, the name contains the text that is presented visually.
-2.5.4 Motion Actuation (WCAG 2.1) (Level A) Functionality that can be operated by device motion or user motion can also be operated by user interface components and responding to the motion can be disabled to prevent accidental actuation, except when: Supported Interface: The motion is used to operate functionality through an accessibility supported interface.
+Partially Supports The product includes the visible label for most user interface controls within the accessible name.
+A rating of Partially Supports has been given for the following reason(s): Some components throughout the product lack a clearly identifiable label associated with the name 2.5.4 Motion Actuation (WCAG 2.1) (Level A) Functionality that can be operated by device motion or user motion can also be operated by user interface components and responding to the motion can be disabled to prevent accidental actuation, except when: Supports The product does not contain any functionality that can be operated by device motion or user motion.
+Supported Interface: The motion is used to operate functionality through an accessibility supported interface.
 Essential: The motion is essential for the function and doing so would invalidate the activity.
-Partially Supports Supports ArcGIS Aviation Airports The product includes the visible label for most user interface controls within the accessible name.
-A rating of Partially Supports has been given for the following reason(s): Screen reader users may experience problems with the identification of some headings and labels for input fields.
-ArcGIS Pro: The product includes the visible label for most user interface controls within the accessible name.
-A rating of Partially Supports has been given for the following reason(s): Some components throughout the product lack a clearly identifiable label associated with the name.
-The product does not contain any functionality that can be operated by device motion or user motion.

-Criteria Conformance Level Remarks and Explanations 2.5.7 Dragging Movements (WCAG 2.2) (Level AA) All functionality that uses a dragging movement for operation can be achieved by a single pointer without dragging, unless dragging is essential or the functionality is determined by the user agent and not modified by the author.
-Partially Supports ArcGIS Aviation Airports Most functionality in the product that can be operated by dragging motion can also be achieved by a single pointer without dragging.
-A rating of Partially Supports has been given for the following reason(s): Users may experience challenges with some controls throughout the product, as dragging movements are required in some areas.
-2.5.8 Target Size (Minimum) (WCAG 2.2) (Level AA) The size of the target for pointer inputs is at least 24 by 24 CSS pixels, except where: Spacing: Undersized targets (those less than 24 by 24 CSS pixels) are positioned so that if a 24 CSS pixel diameter circle is centered on the bounding box of each, the circles do not intersect another target or the circle for another undersized target.
-Equivalent: The function can be achieved through a different control on the same page that meets this criterion.
-Partially Supports ArcGIS Pro: Most functionality in the product that can be operated by dragging motion can also be achieved by a single pointer without dragging.
-A rating of Partially Supports has been given for the following reason(s): Users may experience challenges with some controls throughout the product, as dragging movements are required in some areas.
-ArcGIS Aviation Airports The size of target for pointer inputs meets requirements (24x24 CSS pixels) throughout the product.
-ArcGIS Pro: In most instances, the product's active controls meet the target size minimum.
-A rating of Partially Supports has been given for the following reason(s):
+2.5.7 Dragging Movements (WCAG 2.2) (Level AA) All functionality that uses a dragging movement for operation can be achieved by a single pointer without dragging, unless dragging is essential or the functionality is determined by the user agent and not modified by the author.
+Does Not Support The product contains functionality that can be operated by dragging motion, but cannot also be achieved by a single pointer without dragging.
+A rating of Does Not Support has been given for the following reason(s): Users may experience challenges with some controls throughout the product, as dragging movements are required in some areas 2.5.8 Target Size (Minimum) (WCAG 2.2) (Level AA) The size of the target for pointer inputs is at least 24 by 24 CSS pixels, except where: Supports The size of target for pointer inputs meets requirements (24x24 CSS pixels) throughout the product.

-Criteria Conformance Level Remarks and Explanations • Inline: The target is in a sentence or its size is otherwise constrained by the line-height of non-target text.• User agent control: The size of the target is determined by the user agent and is not modified by the author.• Essential: A particular presentation of the target is essential or is legally required for the information being conveyed. • Some controls (primarily buttons) throughout the product do not meet minimum requirements for this criterion.• Users may control the size of the UI in the product, helping to provide customizable solutions to this issue.
+Criteria Conformance Level Remarks and Explanations • Spacing: Undersized targets (those less than 24 by 24 CSS pixels) are positioned so that if a 24 CSS pixel diameter circle is centered on the bounding box of each, the circles do not intersect another target or the circle for another undersized target.• Equivalent: The function can be achieved through a different control on the same page that meets this criterion.• Inline: The target is in a sentence or its size is otherwise constrained by the line-height of non-target text.• User agent control: The size of the target is determined by the user agent and is not modified by the author.• Essential: A particular presentation of the target is essential or is legally required for the information being conveyed.